m43/svg-latte/README.md

 pip install -r requirements.txt
 ```

 Finally, make sure to update the `PYTHONPATH` environmental variable to include the deepsvg submodule.
-This needs to be done everytime a new shell/terminal is created, so you might want to separete the initialization into a bash initialization script that you can source (`source svglatte_init.sh`).
+This needs to be done every time a new shell/terminal is created, so you might want to separate the initialization into a bash initialization script that you can source (`source svglatte_init.sh`).
 ```bash
 export PYTHONPATH="$PYTHONPATH:$PWD/deepsvg"
 ```

 ## Argoverse SVG dataset

-To work with SVGs that are representative for the downstream task of trajectory prediction, we have created an SVG dataset out of the Argoverse dataset.
+To work with SVGs that are representative of the downstream task of trajectory prediction, we have created an SVG dataset out of the Argoverse dataset.
 You can download the preprocessed SVG dataset from [here](https://drive.google.com/drive/folders/1Fb32W5Y3XjeT56nC-h4WbypQtkVokkkk?usp=sharing), for example like:

 ```sh
 #!/usr/bin/env bash